Topic outline

 Start by clicking on the quiz link then edit the quiz on the left-hand side.
 (You'll be able to preview your question in the Settings too):

-Then add a question:
+Then add a questionadd a question

 Remember to attach a grade (the number of points) for the question, if necessary.
 And do take the time to add feedback as shown in the videos below: